-Top Marketing Strategies for China Market (2019)
+Top 8 Marketing Strategies for China

 - Branding is everything in China: brand building and e-reputation

-- Social Media as a Brand awareness Tool
+- Social media as a brand awareness tool

-- Engagement will make the difference
+- Engagement will make a difference

-- KOL as sale channels
+- Key Opinion Leaders as sales channels

-- e-Commerce is more powerful than retail
+- E-commerce is more powerful than retail

-- Explore niche Market
+- Explore niche & specialized platforms

-For the past decade, numerous global brands have entered China and see it as their main arena for growth as well as new, smaller businesses looking for opportunities to make a fortune in this country.
+For the past decade, numerous global brands have entered China.
+And now they see it as their main arena for growth as well as new, smaller businesses looking for opportunities to make a fortune in this country.
 The most important question remains as to what digital marketing strategy works well in China.

 It is not exaggerated to say that Chinese consumers are scared of new and unknown brands.